alisoltanshahi/Python-Employee-Data-Exploration/README.md

-Employee Data Analysis
+Python-Employee-Data-Exploration

-Overview
+Overview:

-This project analyzes employee data using a synthetic dataset of 100 employee records.
+This project analyzes employee data using a synthetic dataset of 101 employee records.
 The dataset includes information such as employee age, salary, and department.
 The analysis aims to explore relationships between employee characteristics and salary and is intended for educational and demonstration purposes.

 Dataset
 The dataset, named `employees_dataset.csv`, contains the following attributes:

 - `Employee_ID`: Unique identifier for each employee.